The topologies and the differentiable structures of the images of special generic maps having simple structures

-These studies can be an important part of systematic studies of combinatorial and geometric classifications, properties, and so on, of compact manifolds with non-empty boundaries whose dimensions are general.
+These studies can be also an important part of systematic studies on combinatorial and geometric aspects such as explicit classifications of compact manifolds with non-empty boundaries whose dimensions are general.
 For dimensions smaller than $5$, such manifolds are important tools, and actively studied as a part of an important topic of low dimensional geometry.
 For example, complementary spaces of (the interiors of small tubular neighborhoods of) links or 1-dimensional closed manifolds (smoothly embedded) in 3-dimensional closed, connected and orientable manifolds are fundamental objects in the knot theory and the theory of $3$-dimensional manifolds: see \cite{hempel} for example.
-As another example, $4$-dimensional manifolds obtained by attaching so-called {\it $1$-handles} and {\it $2$-handles} to the boundary of copies of the $4$-dimensional standard closed disc are fundamental objects in the theory of $4$-dimensional manifolds.
-The attachment determines the differentiable structure of a closed and connected manifold obtained in a canonical way uniquely, for example.
+As another example, $4$-dimensional manifolds obtained by attaching so-called {\it $1$-handles} and {\it $2$-handles} to the boundary of copies of the $4$-dimensional unit disk are fundamental objects in the theory of $4$-dimensional manifolds.
+The way of the attachment determines the differentiable structure of a closed and connected manifold obtained in a canonical way uniquely, for example.
 For the theory of $4$-dimensional manifolds, see \cite{gompgstipsicz} for example.

 Recently, topological properties of complementary spaces of union of affine subspaces of real or complex vector spaces, or so-called ({\it affine}) {\it subspace arrangements}, are actively studied.
-For this, see \cite{zieglerzivaljevi}, and so on.
+For this, see \cite{zieglerzivaljevi} for example.
 See also \cite{ishikawaoyama} as a recent study on this topic for example.
 We can find various books and articles on this attractive topic.
 Such complementary spaces can be, in suitable senses, essentially regarded as compact manifolds with non-empty boundaries via suitable compactifications.
 As related studies, for example, see \cite{zariski}--\cite{zariski3} and see also \cite{guervilleballe} and other books or articles for studies on complex projective curves on complex projective spaces and the complementary spaces of the curves.
 However, we do not know explicit studies of combinatorial and geometric properties of these compact manifolds in general scenes and more general compact manifolds with non-empty boundaries so much.